antikrem/antikrem.github.io/_posts/2020-12-21-Solving_Two_Body_Intercept_in_2D.md

 This indicates that a collision, i.e. \\(p_t=q_t\\) would have been possible at an earlier time.
 Generally, at most 1 solution will be negative, especially when the source's position lies almost perpendicular to the target's velocity.

 #### Non-Real
 Such a solution is due to parameters not allowing a solution.
 An example is a target thats moving away from the source faster than \\(s\\).
-The non-real component comes from the determinant, thus as expected, with impossible parameters, both solutions will be non-real.
+As expected, with impossible parameters both solutions will be non-real.

 #### Undefined
 When \\(a = s^2 - {v_x}^2 - {v_y}^2 = 0\\), there is a division by zero.
 Such a case occurs when both objects have the same speed.
 Outside of the degenerate case, a collision would not be possible, and solutions to the quadratic fomula will be undefined.